NVIDIA/cccl/docs/cub/tuning.rst

 Authoring Benchmarks
 --------------------------------------------------------------------------------

-CUB benchmarks are split into multiple files based on the algorithm they are testing, and potentially further into compile-time flavors that are tuned for individually (e.g.: sorting only keys vs. key-value pairs, or reducing using sum vs. using min).
+CUB benchmarks are split into multiple files based on the algorithm they are testing and potentially further into compile-time flavors that are tuned for individually (e.g.: sorting only keys vs. key-value pairs, or reducing using sum vs. using min).
 The name of the directory represents the name of the algorithm.